Mary Ann Leeper: Career

 Before retirement, Leeper gave lectures to colleges and universities regarding global entrepreneurship, gender bias, corporate social responsibility, women's issues in the developing world, and prevention programs against HIV/AIDS.
 She was also an assistant professor at Temple University Schools of Pharmacy and Medicine along with being a biochemist and director of Neenah Paper Company.
 Her main focus and overall works revolve around global entrepreneurship, gender bias, women's issue in the world, and lastly female sexual health and protection.

 Female condom

 Her most recent contribution was the launch of the female condom.
 She switched from polyurethane material to synthetic latex, which overall saves manufacturing costs and makes the condom much more affordable.
 The female condom is an over the counter contraceptive, which has been FDA approved for over 20 years.
 The female condom gives females an option in choosing the best contraceptive, while remaining sexually active.
 The female condom contains just as high of a success rate as the male condom.
-It has between 93% to 95% pregnancy prevention success, which is lower than oral contraceptives, injectables, or the IUD.
+It has between 93% and 95% pregnancy prevention success, which is lower than oral contraceptives, injectables, or the IUD.